techmania-team/techmania-docs/English/How_to_play.md

 # ![Keys icon](https://imgur.com/0jWEtsx.png) Keys

-The Keys control scheme uses these 4 rows of keys on your keyboard.
-Each row corresponds to one of four lanes on the screen.
+The Keys control scheme uses some or all of these 4 rows of keys on your keyboard.
+Each row corresponds to one lane on the screen.
 To play a note in a certain lane, press any key in the corresponding row.

 ![Tutorial screenshot showing the correspondence between rows and lanes](https://imgur.com/914c0g9.png)

 Currently only the QWERTY keyboard layout is supported.

+* For 4-lane patterns, use all 4 rows of keys.
+* For 3-lane patterns, use all 3 letter rows.
+* For 2-lane patterns, use the bottom 2 letter rows.

 ### ![](https://imgur.com/XeUKzrk.png) Basic note
 Press a key when the scanline passes the note’s center.